LouiseMatheson/Process_CLIP_data/README.md

 As written, the inputs specified are to take the three iCLIP...chr17_100kb_annotated.tsv files (in test_data) as input (with working directory set to test_data), and report only sites that are significant (FDR <= 0.05) in at least 2 replicates.
 The expected output file (iCLIP_combined_replicates.txt) is provided.

-## kmer_analysis.R
+### kmer_analysis.R

 This script takes a gtf file together with annotated iCLIP datasets (that have been through iCLIP_Genialis_feature_annotation.R above), and calculates z-scores for kmers of length specified by the user.
 Ideally, crosslink sites should be limited to only those that are significant, or can be the output from Combine_replicate_datasets.R.

-It requires the tidyverse and parallel packages (available through CRAN with install.packages("package_name")), and the rtracklayer, BSgenome.Mmusculus.UCSC.mm10, GenomicRanges and GenomicFeatures packages, available through Bioconductor (BiocManager::install("package_name")).
+It requires the tidyverse, parallel, rtracklayer, BSgenome.Mmusculus.UCSC.mm10, GenomicRanges and GenomicFeatures packages, as well as BiocManager for installation of the Bioconductor packages.

 Z-scores are calculated for the whole gene and for each feature type (3'UTR, CDS, 5'UTR and intron).
 Sites mapping to non-coding genes or intergenic regions are excluded.
 By default all sites are analysed, but subsampling to ensure either that an equal number of sites are analysed between different datasets, or between different features within the same datasets, can be done - see details in the script annotation.